GitHub Integration

 # Create a trigger via CLI

-syn trigger create \
+syn triggers register \

 --repo owner/my-repo \